Story #3968

 From what I can glean from this issue, the permit function sounds more like it should be applied to something like a controller (borrowing from the MVC paradigm for a second), instead of the model, to ensure proper abstraction.

-Updated by pcreech over 5 years ago
+Updated by pcreech about 6 years ago

 So, Dennis and I had a nice chat over IRC.
 And I figured this summary should help a) provide some more detail on what the technical aspects are, and b) clear up my opinion with respect to a future proposed technical implementation.